bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 * [ ] Build the HTML and CSS to create the missing navigation and header
 * [ ] Link the `About` navigation item to the [about.html](about.html) page
-* [ ] Make your design responsive such that it is accesible on mobile and tablet and matches the [mobile](design/mobile.png) wireframe
+* [ ] Make your design responsive such that it is accessible on mobile(500px) and tablet(800 px) and matches the [mobile](design/mobile.png) wireframe
+*  Add responsive breakpoints to your code by using media queries

 You will also notice there are 10 boxes on the home page that need background colors.
 Use this list below to correctly style each box: